GoogleChrome/web.dev/src/site/content/en/learn/css/lists/index.md

 [`list-style-position`](https://developer.mozilla.org/docs/Web/CSS/list-style-position) allows you to move your bullet point to either `inside` or `outside` the list-item's contents.
 The default `outside` means the bullet point is not included in the list items contents while `inside` moves the first element among the list item's contents.

-{% Img src="image/dQwiPAoChjTYzXYCNg6U6Tsnr3x1/qVlpVCrwKwbGjEJdmqh0.jpg", alt="A list with both outside and inside ::marker which shows that outside (default value) is not in the list-item and inside is inside the list-item content box", width="800", height="270" %}
+{% Img src="image/dQwiPAoChjTYzXYCNg6U6Tsnr3x1/qVlpVCrwKwbGjEJdmqh0.jpg", alt="A list with both outside and inside ::marker which shows that outside (default value) is not in the list-item and inside is inside the list-item content box.", width="800", height="270" %}

 {% Codepen {
   user: 'web-dot-dev',